 It is important to know what things make your asthma worse.
 These are called asthma "triggers."
 Avoiding them is your first step toward feeling better.

 Our homes can be filled with asthma triggers, found within

 If you smoke, ask your doctor or nurse to help you quit.
 No one should smoke in your house.
 This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
 They should leave the coat outside, or away from your child.

 Ask people who work at your child's day care, preschool, school, and anyone else who takes care of your child, if they smoke.
 If they do, make sure they don't smoke near your child.

 Stay away from restaurants and bars that allow smoking.
 Or ask for a table as far away from smokers as possible.

 You can take several steps to limit exposure to dust mites.

-Keep pets outside, if possible.
+Keep pets with fur or feathers outside, if possible.
 If pets stay inside, keep them out of bedrooms and off upholstered furniture and carpets.

 If you have a central air conditioning system, use a HEPA filter to remove pet allergens from indoor air.
 Use a vacuum cleaner with HEPA filters.